 If you have been injured in a garage door accident caused by someone else, California law allows victims to recover damages for their injuries.
 By filing a personal injury lawsuit, the victim can hold the parties responsible for the accident liable for money damages.

 Even if it seems like a garage door injury was a random accident, there may be some party who is responsible for the accident.
 Liability in an elevator accident may be based on:

-According to emergency room statistics, between 2013 and 2017 there were almost 87,000 injuries treated involving garage doors and automatic garage door openers.1
+According to emergency room statistics, between 2013 and 2017 there were almost 87,000 injuries treated involving garage doors and automatic garage door openers.
+These often stemmed from garage door spring accidents.1

 Common garage door accident injuries include:

 - Crushing joints;